Need help now?

 • borrowing money or having more money than usual

-Students showing problematic substance use require additional opportunities to build resilience and coping skills.
+Students showing possible signs of concerning substance use require additional opportunities to build resilience and coping skills.
 They may benefit from small group interventions delivered by school mental health professionals designed to promote protective factors and wellbeing.
+They may also benefit from community-based interventions for specialized treatment.
 In addition, there are things you can do in the classroom to provide caring support.
-For example
+For example:

-Remember, it’s not your role to diagnose a mental health or substance use problem.
+Remember, it’s not your role to diagnose a mental health or substance use problem or provide treatment.
 When you notice and document your observations, and connect in a caring and non-judgmental way, you can help the student get the support they need.

 When to take action